afa5e/afa5e.github.io/_posts/2023-02-12-week-3-input-output.md

 the filesystem.
 This will include: `input()`, `open()`, and associated file functions.

-## Special Characters
+## Characters

+### Binary
+All data is stored as binary in the computer's memory, this means that all of our code, variables in the code and other files in our computer are all translated into ones and zeroes and stored as electrical charges in the hardware.
+Every file in our computer system has a file extension, telling the OS how to interpret the file and what programs can be used to open them.

 In Python, strings are stored as a list of individual characters, and each character is stored as an integer.
-Not only do we have alphanumeric symbolas and punctuation, but we also have some special characters.
-When we are printing text to the terminal, we sometimes need to print some characters that we cannot type with our keyboard.
+We now need a method of translating between the characters and the integers.
+First came ASCII, an American invention that followed the International Telegraph Alphabet (ITA) system, then Unicode expanded the size to accommodate other languages and symbols.
+Currently, almost all text is saved as a form of Unicode.

 ### ASCII
-This mainly includes newlines, but as the terminal, and by extension Python, was designed to be backwards compatible with historic computing devices, there are some special characters that serve some outdated functions such as the `bell` character.
+Ascii first was designed as a replacement for ITA2.
+While ASCII was not designed for computers, it was used in early microprocessor computers.
+ASCII expanded on the usual alphanumeric + punctuation characters and included some commands for communication between early computers.
+These mainly includes newlines, and other commands such as the `bell` character.
 These are represented by the ASCII (American Standard Code for Information Interchange) table:

 [Skip table](#unicode)